 Open UAS students are required to have the same university level study skills as the Degree Students.
 Students themselves are responsible for having these skills.
 These skills include e.g. information searching skills and preparedness to write an essay answer.
 Usually a secondary level education (high school, vocational school) gives a good base for university level studies.

-All Master's degree Open Study Paths (15 cr or 30 cr depending on the extent of the degree) require a Bachelor's Degree and three years work experience in the field of study acquired after the degree.
+All Master's degree Open Study Paths (15 cr or 30 cr depending on the extent of the degree) require a Bachelor's Degree and two years work experience in the field of study acquired after the degree.
 These are checked of all students.
 All necessary information is mentioned in connection to the path information.

 In terms of Master's degree level individual courses, the above-mentioned requirements are not obligatory but recommendable.